ghrud92/simple-loki-mcp/README.md

 - Get label values and metadata
 - Authentication and configuration support via environment variables or config files
 - Provides formatted results in different output formats (default, raw, JSON lines)
+- Automatic fallback to HTTP API when `logcli` is not available in the environment

 ## Prerequisites

 - Node.js v16 or higher
 - TypeScript
-- [Grafana Loki logcli](https://grafana.com/docs/loki/latest/tools/logcli/) installed and accessible in your PATH
+- (Optional) [Grafana Loki logcli](https://grafana.com/docs/loki/latest/tools/logcli/) installed and accessible in your PATH.
+If `logcli` is not available, the server will automatically use the Loki HTTP API instead
 - Access to a Loki server instance

 ## Installation